- Nickname: Vicky / Teacup

 There is sure to be more from Victoria Coren Mitchell and through her keyboard you are sure to be able to ‘read all about it’.
 In March 2011 her book, For Richer for Poorer, Confessions of a Player was published.
 She married fellow Brit David Mitchell, an actor, writer and comedian in November 2012.

 September 2006’s European Poker Tour No Limit Hold’em championship was held at the Grosvenor Victoria Casino in London.
 Victoria Coren was in her hometown and at her most frequented poker-playing haunt, the casino that shares her name.

 She had won through past 400 entrants and had reached heads-up play against the Australian professional, Emad Tahtouh.
 She called the big blind with 7♦ 6♣ and Tahtouh checked holding 8♣ 6♥.
 Seeing the flop of 5♣ 3♣ 4♦ and on an open-ended straight draw Tahtouh raised 450,000 chips, over half his remaining pot.
 Coren, having already hit her straight, took her time, looking thoughtful.
 She slowed things down by asking for a count of Tahtouh’s remaining chips before calling.

 The turn card was a 10♦ and Tahtouh went ‘all in.’
-Without a moment’s hesitation, Victoria called and standing up watched Tahtouh look to the heavens, realising he had been outplayed.
+Without a moment’s hesitation, Victoria called and standing up watched Tahtouh look to the heavens, realizing he had been outplayed.
 Accepting defeat, he went to embrace Coren and a J♠ on the river confirmed Victoria as the first female champion of an EPT main event.
-Amidst the cheers from the home crowd she accepted her trophy and prize money of almost $1million.
+Amidst the cheers from the home crowd she accepted her trophy and prize money of almost $1 million.